prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 However, since gaming heavily relies on the graphics card rather than the CPU, the first combination would see better in-game performance.
 This is because it has a more powerful graphics card, which is responsible for all of the 3D rendering.

 If you still don't know what parts to get, take a look at one of our five <a href="#overview">budget gaming PC builds.</a>

-Also, it's important that you have great case fans to cool your gaming PC.
-Check out our guide on the [best case fans](/budget-pcs/case-fans/)!

 ## Custom Built or Prebuilt?